-Revisiting Slaughter’s Debut Album, ‘Stick It to Ya’
+Why Slaughter’s Debut Album ‘Stick It to Ya’ Arrived Just in Time

-It's often said that when one door closes, another opens, and that definitely ended up being the case for Mark Slaughter and Dana Strum after their gig with the Vinnie Vincent Invasion ended in a heap of hard feelings and shredded contracts.
+It's often said that when one door closes, another opens.
+That definitely ended up being the case for Mark Slaughter and Dana Strum after their gig with the Vinnie Vincent Invasion ended in a heap of hard feelings and shredded contracts.

 According to Slaughter, that writing was on the wall from the beginning.
 "Another guy got the job and made the first album but then he left.
 I did the first tour and the next album.
 Vinnie didn't like my singing but the record company did," he recalled.
 "That's why they signed me after Vinnie's band folded."

 Emancipated, Slaughter and Strum recruited guitarist Tim Kelly and drummer Blas Elias, heading into the studio during the summer of 1989 to record their debut LP, Stick It to Ya.
 Co-produced and co-written by the founding duo, the album arrived in stores on Jan.
 27, 1990 – a time when the polished rock sound they favored was still popular, but would shortly find itself superseded by grunge and hip-hop at radio.

 Looking back, Slaughter benefited from extreme good timing with Stick It to Ya.
 Arguably the last new hair metal band to make it big before the post-Nirvana crash, they hit the Top 20 with the LP – which eventually went double platinum – and sent three singles ("Up All Night," "Fly to the Angels" and "Spend My Life") into the Top 40 of Billboard's Hot 100 chart.
 So rapid was the band's ascent that Chrysalis rushed a live EP, Stick It Live, into stores before the end of the year.